proud609/Bastet/README.md

 Update the environment variables in `.env` file if needed.

-3. Add your smart contracts:

-- Place your `.sol` files in `n8n/scripts/smart-contracts/`
-- Remove `example.sol`

-4. Start n8n:
+3. Start n8n and database:

 ```bash
 docker-compose -f ./docker-compose.yml up -d
 ```

-5. Access the n8n dashboard, Open your browser and navigate to `http://localhost:5678`
+4. Access the n8n dashboard, Open your browser and navigate to `http://localhost:5678`

-6. (First time only) Setup owner account, activate free n8n pro features
+5. (First time only) Setup owner account, activate free n8n pro features

-7. Click the user icon at the bottom left → Settings → Click the **n8n API** in the sidebar → Create an API key → Label fill Bastet → Expiration select "No Expiration" (If you want to set an expiration time, select it) → Copy the API key and paste it to `N8N_API_KEY` in `.env` file, because the API key will not be visible after creation, you can only create it again → Click Done.
+6. Click the user icon at the bottom left → Settings → Click the **n8n API** in the sidebar → Create an API key → Label fill Bastet → Expiration select "No Expiration" (If you want to set an expiration time, select it) → Copy the API key and paste it to `N8N_API_KEY` in `.env` file, because the API key will not be visible after creation, you can only create it again → Click Done.

-8. Back to the homepage (http://localhost:5678/home/workflows)
+7. Back to the homepage (http://localhost:5678/home/workflows)

-9. Click **Create Credential** in the arrow button next to the Create Workflow button → Fill in "n8n" in the input → You will see "n8n API" and select it, click Continue → API Key fill in the API key you just created, Base URL fill in http://host.docker.internal:5678/api/v1 -> click the Save button and you will see Connection tested successfully message -> click the **Details** in sidebar and copy the value of the **ID** field and paste it to `N8N_API_CREDENTIAL_ID` in `.env` file.
+8. Click **Create Credential** in the arrow button next to the Create Workflow button → Fill in "n8n" in the input → You will see "n8n API" and select it, click Continue → API Key fill in the API key you just created, Base URL fill in http://host.docker.internal:5678/api/v1 -> click the Save button and you will see Connection tested successfully message -> click the **Details** in sidebar and copy the value of the **ID** field and paste it to `N8N_API_CREDENTIAL_ID` in `.env` file.

-10. Based on previous step, Create OpenAi credentials, create a new credential with your OpenAi Key. and copy the value of the **ID** field and paste it to `N8N_OPENAI_CREDENTIAL_ID` in `.env` file.
+9. Based on previous step, Create OpenAi credentials, create a new credential with your OpenAi Key. and copy the value of the **ID** field and paste it to `N8N_OPENAI_CREDENTIAL_ID` in `.env` file.

-11. Import the workflow
+10. Import the workflow by excuting the following code

 **Before the setup, make sure you fill the N8N_API_KEY, N8N_API_CREDENTIAL_ID, N8N_OPENAI_CREDENTIAL_ID in `.env` file.**